5 Easy Steps to Pay Off Credit Card Debt Over $10,000

 Pro tip: Most credit card companies won’t let you transfer debt from one of their cards to another.
 This means that when you apply for a balance transfer card, it must be from another issuer.

 Use a debt payoff calculator to determine how much the new card could save you in interest charges.
-The calculator can also show you how much you’ll need to pay each month to pay off the balance before the introductory rate expires.

 Debt consolidation loan